 Originally posted April 4th, 2018 at http://www.nthcc.com/slowworm/2018/4/4/my-grandfathers-keeper

 Are we our brother’s keeper?
-If so are we our father’s keeper and how far does it go?
+If so, are we also our father’s keeper and how far does it go?
 From the beginning we have been blaming others and refusing to accept responsibility.
 Adam points the finger at Eve, then Eve does the same to the serpent.
 Theft leads quickly to murder and when confronted by God with his guilt Cain responds with those timeless words that still haunt humanity, “am I my brother’s keeper?”
 The answer is yes, unhesitatingly yes!
 We are our brother’s keeper.
 We are our sister’s, our father’s, our mother’s, and even our grandfather’s keeper.

 That’s why it shocks me every time I have a conversation with a Christian who is a part of an organization with past sins, and they coolly reply that they aren’t responsible for the sins of previous generations.
 I was even more shocked to hear Jordan Peterson, a man whose influence has seen a meteoric rise in the past year especially among conservative Christians, renounce the idea of collective guilt during a recent interview with Ben Shapiro.
 But it might explain why he left out the Brother’s Keeper section of the Cain and Abel story in this interview with Sam Harris.